The Property Tax Assistance Program (PTAP) helps citizens on a fixed or limited income by reducing the property tax rate on their home.

 - Include your spouse’s income in your FAGI regardless of whether they are a co-owner of the home.

-If you are a new Montana resident, include a copy of your most recent federal income tax return with your completed application.
+If you are a new Montana resident, include a copy of your 2019 federal income tax return with your completed application.

 If your only income is from social security, veterans’ benefits and/or other nontaxable sources, include a copy of your social security statement and/or other income documentation with your completed application.

 Depending on your marital status and income, the reduction is 80%, 50%, or 30% of the normal tax rate.
 The income ranges are updated each year for inflation.

 You may use this table to find which level or reduction you will receive if you qualify for this program.

 |Single||Married or Head of Household||Reduction|

 You may apply for assistance by returning a completed Property Tax Assistance Program Application (Form PTAP) to your field office.